This post contains affiliate links that help to support my site. See my full disclosure for details.

 If you’re still looking for more ideas these cute notebooks might make a good addition to the teacher daily gifts.
 It would be fun if you could coordinate the kids in the class to write little notes to the teacher on each page.

-A lot of these printables (and even more camping related ones) are available over on my Camping Party post.
-You also might find some more inspiration for your camping themed teacher appreciation week over there as well.
-There’s a google drive link at the bottom of the post that will take you to a folder where you can download all of these free printables.
-I just ask that you take a second to follow me first!
-Thank you!
-Instagram/Pinterest/Facebook
+Some of these are available over on my Camping Party post.
+You might find some more inspiration for your camping themed teacher appreciation week over there as well.

 These prints are sized at 8X10 and meant to be put in frames and displayed.